-16 Types of Pothos You Will Love to Grow
+16 Types Of Pothos You Will Love to Grow

-Now we will list the 16 most varieties of pothos down.
-Read on to have insights about each of them, and you might have your own choice regarding your preference.
+With such demanding characteristics, Pothos is a sought-after houseplant for many gardeners.
+The fact is that there are many kinds of pothos plants available.
+Now we will list the 16 most common varieties of Pothos.
+Read on to gain insights about each of them, and you might have your own choice regarding your preference.

 How Many Types of Pothos Are There?

 There are 16 different species of pothos.
-They have misleading names and usual similarities in features such as variegation patterns, size, and growing demand.
+They have misleading names and the usual similarities in features such as variegation patterns, size, and growing demand.

 Golden Pothos